zloirock/core-js/README.md

 Array(10)::fill(0).map((a, b) => b * b)::findIndex(it => it && !(it % 8)); // => 4
 ```

+> **Warning!** The bind operator is an early-stage ECMAScript proposal and usage of this syntax can be dangerous.

 ### Babel[⬆](#index)

 `core-js` is integrated with `babel` and is the base for polyfilling-related `babel` features: